Sociology and Social Research MAStudy level: Postgraduate

 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

-The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to open at the end of 20224.
+The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities4, which is planned to open at the end of 2023.
 These will include a hyper studio designed for cross-disciplinary projects; immersive studios with cutting-edge virtual reality and mixed-reality technologies.
-Our aim is to offer you sector-leading facilities in a unique environment.
+Our aim is to offer you sector-leading facilities in a dedicated environment.

 You will benefit from our support designed to help you succeed and our industry-relevant teaching and resources.
 These include our modern library and computing facilities, dedicated careers advice and Students’ Union.